Metrix-Labs/metrix/docs/docs/guides/05-type-system/01-philosophy.md

 #### For Users

-Although Strapi users don't often engage directly with the type system, it nonetheless profoundly influences their Strapi experience.
+Although Metrix users don't often engage directly with the type system, it nonetheless profoundly influences their Metrix experience.

 It ensures the provision of type-safe APIs (such as the document service), which greatly reduces runtime errors, offers a simple way of discovering APIs via autocompletion and code hinting, and makes the system more reliable overall.